At a Glance

 - Company: Join Fortress Safety, a growing company dedicated to saving lives with innovative safety solutions.

-- Why this job: Be part of a mission-driven team that values innovation and customer satisfaction.
+- Why this job: Be part of a mission-driven team that values innovation and improvement in electronics.

 - Qualifications: Degree in Electronics Engineering or similar; experience in hardware design and embedded systems.